auraluvsu/auraluvsu/README.md

 ---

 ### 🚧 Currently Working On

-- `Pokemon Grey`: A nostalgic fan game built with Java & libGDX
 - `Nyx`: A Go-powered chess engine focused on move validation logic
 - `Richmond college`: A Frontend website for displaying college courses, built with HTML, CSS and particles.js